-- Transponders for timekeeping, and - · Helmet covers with numbers corresponding to the start list, and - Other gadgets or devices to conduct judging and safety of the race.
+- Transponders for timekeeping to be worn on both ankles, not inside the skates. - Helmet covers with numbers corresponding to the start list. - Other gadgets or devices required to conduct judging and safety of the race.

 4.2.
 Preparation of the Races